← Dashboard ↑ Back to Top

 This tells your district's payroll to send your NEW contributions to a different vendor going forward.

-1. Choose your new vendor: Pick a low-cost provider from your district's approved vendor list (vendors like Fidelity, Vanguard, and TIAA consistently receive top ratings on 403bwise.org)
+1. Choose your new vendor: Pick a low-cost provider from your district's approved vendor list (vendors like Fidelity, Vanguard, and T. Rowe Price consistently receive green ratings on 403bwise.org)

 2. Open an account with the new vendor: Online application takes 10-15 minutes.
 You'll receive an account number and a Letter of Acceptance confirming the account is open and ready to receive funds — you'll need this for Step 2